Bouncing Off the Satellites: Death of Ricky Wilson

-During the recording, guitarist Ricky Wilson had been suffering from AIDS.
+During the recording, guitarist Ricky Wilson was suffering from AIDS.
 Keith Strickland was the only bandmate who was informed of Wilson's illness.
 Strickland later stated that Wilson "was very protective, particularly of Cindy and his family", due to the public's misconceptions about AIDS.

 On October 12, 1985, Wilson finally succumbed to the illness, at the age of 32.
 Pierson has stated that Wilson worked on the album in its entirety prior to his death, and that it was completed.
 Strickland later recalled, "After Ricky Wilson died, we felt that the band was finished.
 We couldn't imagine continuing without him.
 So, we each went our separate ways."
-The band took a hiatus from their musical careers until they reformed in 1988 for the recording of their next album, Cosmic Thing.
+The band took a hiatus from their musical careers until they reformed in 1988 for the recording of their next studio album, Cosmic Thing.

 Release and promotion

 The album was finally released on September 8, 1986.
 Devastated at Wilson's death, the band did not tour and were involved in minimal promotion for the album.
 However, the band did produce a music video for "Girl from Ipanema Goes to Greenland", which Schneider has stated was both "bittersweet" and the best video they ever made.

 Pierson later stated, "Warner Bros. figured since we weren't touring after Ricky died that they would just not promote the record.
 We all went through so many changes—especially without touring, and the record just dropped like a stone—and we all dealt with our grief."
 Pierson also theorized that the label did not promote the album because the band stated they had no intention of hiring a new guitar player to replace Wilson, thus the label assumed the band would not continue on without him.
 However, on August 5, 1987, the band appeared on the British ITV show Hold Tight!, miming to the song "Wig", with Strickland now on guitar and Ralph Carney credited on-screen for drums.
 Carney had previously played saxophone on the B-52's' Mesopotamia (1982) and Whammy!
 (1983) releases, and had subsequently toured with the band.